brettXX/PrecisTinyOled/README.md

 # PrecisTinyOled
-This small OLED Library is primarily for use with ATtiny 84/85/861 (ATTinyCore) and ATmega 168/328 via I2C, but it should work with just about any Microcontroller capable of utilizing the Wire library.
+This small OLED Library is primarily for use with ATtiny 84/85/861 (ATTinyCore) and ATmega 168/328 via I2C, but it should work with just about any Microcontroller capable of utilizing the Wire library and I2C-based 128x32 and 128x64 oleds.
 It lacks support for geometric shapes, but custom icons and images can be rendered.
 The most basic use would be:
 ```cpp
 #include "PrecisTinyOled.h"
 PrecisTinyOled oled; // Create one or more oled objects, though more than one is not advised.